-- Fentanyl, Ketamine, Morphine, Versed and Valium are scheduled drugs, which means they must be tracked from the time they are dispensed into the drug bag through the time of administration. - To insure the medications are properly accounted for, all Intermediate/Paramedics will document: - The drug name - The amount used - o The amount wasted - The signature of the two witnesses if wastage (the person wasting the medication can sign as a witness). - The GMVEMSC run sheets have a dedicated area for this documentation and required signature lines.
+- Fentanyl, Ketamine, Morphine, Versed and Valium are controlled drugs.
+They must be tracked from the time they are dispensed into the drug bag through the time of administration. - To insure the medications are properly accounted for, all AEMTs and Paramedics will document: - o The drug name - o The amount used - o The amount wasted - o The signature of the two witnesses if wastage (the person wasting the medication can sign as a witness). - The GMVEMSC run sheets have a dedicated area for this documentation and required signature lines.
 Those using other types of run sheets should document the above information and the required signatures.
 Some hospitals also require the use of the GMVEMSC approved Controlled Drug Usage Form in addition to documentation on the run sheet.
-This GMVEMSC approved form must be filled out for any scheduled drug use, even if there is no wastage.
+This GMVEMSC approved form must be filled out for any controlled drug use, even if there is no wastage.
 This information shall be on both the original EMS department form and the hospital copy for reference if needed.